 Our Testing Experience

-Mia’s experience on this mattress basically wrote its honorary title.
-She lay on her right side, eyes closed, breathing slowly.
+Mia’s experience on this mattress matched the name.
 After a long pause she said, “This feels like a soft pocket with a floor that holds my spine straight.”
-Her phrase kept coming up during the week.
-For her petite frame, the latex pillow top finally delivered the amount of give she wanted at the shoulder while still keeping her hip line neutral.
-She reported less morning shoulder tightness than on any other Portland Mattress model in this test set.
+For her petite frame, the latex finally delivered the give she wanted at the shoulder while keeping her hips aligned.
+She reported less morning shoulder tightness here than on any other model in the set.

 Jenna measured couple-friendliness here.
-With her partner moving in and out of bed, she noticed fewer sharp jolts than on Acadia Plush, since the thicker comfort layers absorbed more of that energy.
-At the same time, she still felt some bounce under quick movements, which she actually liked, saying, “This kind of response helps me roll instead of swallowing me.”
-During the water glass test near the center, we saw small ripples, yet the glass stayed upright.
+With her partner moving in and out of bed, she noticed fewer sharp jolts than on Acadia Plush because the thicker comfort layers absorbed more energy.
+She still felt some bounce under quick movement, which she liked, saying, “This kind of response helps me roll instead of swallowing me.”
+During the water-glass test near the center, we saw small ripples, but the glass stayed upright.

 Pros & Cons